-At Nexford University, a learner's active enrollment in a program may end either through a program withdrawal initiated by the learner or a program dismissal initiated by the university.
+At Nexford University, a learner's active enrollment in a program may end through a voluntary program withdrawal initiated by the learner or a program dismissal initiated by the University.
 This article outlines both processes.

 Program Withdrawal (Learner-Initiated)

-- Your monthly tuition charges will cease from the effective date of your withdrawal.
+- Monthly tuition charges will cease from the effective date of your withdrawal.

-- You will no longer be considered an active Nexford University learner.
+- You will no longer hold an active learner status at Nexford University.

-Should you decide to return to Nexford in the future, you are eligible to re-apply for admission after a minimum period of one (1) month from your official withdrawal date.
-Please be advised that university admission requirements and tuition fees are periodically reviewed and may differ at the time of your re-application.
+If you decide to return to Nexford in the future, you may reapply after a minimum of one month from your official withdrawal date.
+Note that admission requirements and tuition rates are reviewed periodically and may differ at the time of your readmission.

 Program Dismissal (University-Initiated)